 Invasive insect pests and diseases are threatening the future forests of Virginia.
 The transport of firewood is one of the primary means by which these harmful insects and diseases spread.
 To find out more information about the threats of moving firewood, go to the Don't Move Firewood website.
-There you'll find several posters you can use to spread the word.
-Click here for a flier about stopping the spread of these destructive insects.
+Use these posters and this flier to help fight the spread of these destructive insects.

 Quarantines have been issued by the Virginia Department of Agriculture and Consumer Services to restrict the movement of firewood from counties where the pests have been found to counties without them.
 For more information on quarantines impacting the movement of firewood in Virginia, visit the Virginia Department of Agricutlure and Consumer Services website.

 The emerald ash borer (EAB) probably arrived in wood packing material from Asia.
 The EAB adults are strong flyers but mostly cover only short distances, about half a mile.
 While the insects don't move far on their own, people unknowingly transport infested wood to non-infested areas.
 The larvae harm trees by tunneling under the bark and disrupting the tree’s food and water circulation, eventually starving and killing the tree.
 Click here for more information.

 Since its discovery in Michigan in 2002, EAB has killed tens of millions of ash trees It has spread to Illinois, Indiana, Iowa, Kentucky, Maryland, Michigan, Minnesota, Missouri, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and Wisconsin.

 All of Virginia is under an EAB quarantine.